Medieval Institute Library

 Medieval Studies (a guide to some basic medieval studies reference materials)

-Byzantine Studies Collection (includes a description of the Anastos Library collection—a 40,000-volume private collection of one of America’s leading Byzantinists, acquired by Notre Dame in 1997—and links to a basic bibliography for Byzantine Studies and digital resources in Byzantine Studies)
+Milton V. Anastos Library of Byzantine Civilization (a 40,000-volume private collection of one of America’s leading Byzantinists, acquired by Notre Dame in 1997)

 Byzantine Studies at Notre Dame (describes Notre Dame's interdisciplinary academic programs and resources for students and faculty interested in studying Byzantium)